 - Personal Property (belongings like TVs and furniture) – up to $100,000 with a 10% or 15% deductible.

 - With Homeowners Choice, the Personal Property deductible is waived if Dwelling deductible is met.

 - Standard Homeowners does not have a separate Personal Property deductible –payments for covered personal property are made when the Dwelling deductible is met.

 - Up to 5% of Dwelling and 5% of Personal Property coverage is available for Emergency Repairs such as repairing broken windows or tarping a roof.
-The first $1,500 of Emergency Repairs coverage has no deductible.
+The first $1,500 in Emergency Repairs has no deductible.

-- Loss of Use—pays for additional costs to live and eat elsewhere following an earthquake—is covered up to $25,000, with no deductible.
+- Loss of Use—the additional costs to live and eat elsewhere following an earthquake—is covered up to $25,000, with no deductible.

 |Emergency Repairs|| Included ||Included|

-We encourage you to read your entire CEA policy to see what is covered and what is not.
+We encourage you to read the entire CEA policy to see what is covered and what is not.
 Exclusions and special limits apply.

 All details, limits, and conditions of CEA coverages are found in CEA insurance policies.
 Refer to a Sample Policy, below, for the full terms and definitions.